 The Conference After Pass (free with your registration) gives you access to every presentation and every download for a full year after the event has concluded!
 It also includes:

-Art Ed Now is affordable for every art teacher – you get everything (including an entire year of on-demand access) for only $149.
+Art Ed Now is affordable for every art teacher – you get everything (including an entire year of on-demand access) for $149.

 Art Ed Now is perfect for schools and groups of art teachers.
 If you’re attending with 5 or more colleagues, contact us to save 20%.
 If you need approval from your administration to attend, download this letter of support to help with your approval!